xbouteiller/TestBioinfo/Readme.md

 This program consists in 5 main steps:

-1. download .gz .gz.tbi .md5 files from the http://www.nlgenome.nl/ for a specific chromosome defined by the user
+1. download .gz .gz.tbi .md5 files from the wed for a defined chromosome defined by the user (here chr22)
 2. load & extract values from vcf
 3. instantiate a sqllite db
 4. populate the db